Last Updated on

-What are mobile-friendly design elements do users look for?
+What are mobile-friendly design elements that users look for?

 - Limited scrolling and pinching.
 Each page shouldn’t be super long and dragging

-- Big, mobile-friendly buttons that lead to an easy mobile-friendly landing page
+- Big, mobile-friendly buttons that lead to a landing page that displays well on mobile devices

-- “Click to call”, “Click to send a message” buttons
+- “Click to call” and “Click to send a message” buttons

-- Quick and easy to read business contact information and company address
+- Quick and easy to read business contact information and listed company address

 - Links to the company’s social media platforms

-And, of course, the usability and design features are extremely important.
+And, of course, usability and design features are extremely important.

 Most mobile users prefer if: